 Hi there, I’m Elizabeth!
-I’ve been an educator for eight years and a money nerd for three.
+I’ve been an educator since 2009 and a money nerd since 2010.
 I watch my students work so hard to get good grades and test scores to get into college, which is one of the biggest financial commitments in their lives, but so few of them know anything about money.
-I decided to help solve this problem by creating this site, which is dedicated to educating young people about money, including its dangers and joys.
+And it’s not just the kids!

 Who is this blog for?

 There are tons of money blogs out there, but a lot of them get really in the weeds about the nitty gritty details of finance.
 If you’re just starting on your financial journey, nitty gritty details are not what you need.

 This blog is for the newbies — the teens, the young, even the not-so-young — for whom money and world of finance is new, scary, or boring.

 My mission is to turn you newbies into money nerds.
 I want you to get so excited about your financial future that you go tell all your friends about how they should be money nerds, too!
 Ever gotten so into a TV show that you just HAD to get all your friends to watch it?
 Yeah, that feeling.
 I want that for you.